El Salvador has 5 national archaeological

 the most visited in Central America.
 The number of visitors to San Andrés

-alone is only exceeded by Tikal (Guatemala) and Copán (Honduras).
+or Tazumal alone is only exceeded by Tikal (Guatemala) and Copán (Honduras).

 During the year 2009 we recorded the following visitor